psu13/mutable-hakyll/posts/jiaozi-update-2026.md

 I usually use the smell and look of the meat mixture to figure out how to adjust the ingredients.
 After the initial pass I usually add a bit more soy and some more scallion.

+It's important to give the liquid some time to incorporate itself into the meat.
+You want to do enough stirring to make sure the mix is even, then let the meat sit and rest for some time.
+In the end you want the filling to be pretty solid, but also juicy.

-Now set this side and start to get the dough ready for filling.
+So set the mixture aside for a bit and start to get the dough ready for filling.

 #### Dough, Stage 2